adster93/bbw/_wallets/keepkey.md

 ## KeepKey vs. TREZOR

 KeepKey is actually a port of the TREZOR's code and firmware.

-The main difference between KK and [TREZOR](/wallets/trezor/) is that KK offers a digital screen and the ability to recover the seed even on an unsafe or malware infected computer.
+There is no huge difference besides that TREZOR has been around much longer.
+The design of the two devices also differ.
+KeepKey has a more premium feel, is aluminum, and heavier.
+TREZOR is plastic and lighter.
+TREZOR is very light and may be more drop-proof than KeepKey.

 ## KeepKey vs. Paper Wallet